Welcome!

 Chen et al. 2018, ApJ: Here we directly estimate the mass of a supermassive black hole (SMBH) using a lensed image near the center of a brightest cluster galaxy at z=0.5, when the Universe was only half of its current age.
 The mass of the SMBH turns out to be ~1000 times more massive than the SMBH at the center of the Milky Way!

 I'm also a member of the Cosmic Ultraviolet Baryon Survey (CUBS) collaboration (PI: Hsiao-Wen Chen).
-I reduced the VLT/MUSE IFU data for all 15 CUBS QSO fields, and have been actively involved in projects analyzing CGM emission detected in the 3D IFU datacubes.
-So far CUBS have published seven papers, with me as a primary contributing author in all of them.
+I reduced the VLT/MUSE IFS data for all 15 CUBS QSO fields, and have been actively involved in projects analyzing CGM emission detected in the 3D IFU datacubes.
+So far CUBS have published eight papers, with me as a primary contributing author in all of them.

-I've tremendously enjoyed working with IFU data, and am always happy to chat about data reduction/analyses, line feature fittings, machine learning/AI, strong lensing, and any combination/synergy of these topics.
+I've tremendously enjoyed working with IFS data, and am always happy to chat about data reduction/analyses, line feature fittings, machine learning/AI, strong lensing, and any combination/synergy of these topics.

 (* indicates invited)